Indian student found dead on university campus was murdered, says China

 Aman Nagsen from Bihar’s Gaya district studied international business at the Tianjin Foreign Studies University.
 His body was found in a dormitory on July 29 by university staff members.
 He was reportedly stabbed with a sharp weapon.

-A foreign student at the university has been taken into custody for murder.
+Another foreign student at the university has been taken into custody for murder.
 The motive of the crime is unclear.

 “The initial investigation of the Public Security organ found the case to be homicide,” the Chinese foreign ministry said.
 “Compulsory measures have been taken on the suspect and the case is still under further investigation.”